 3. Discover your target audience

-• Where they spend the majority of their time
+• Where they spend time (forums, YouTube, Reddit, newsletters)

-• How much time they spend online and when
+• How long they spend browsing and when

 Conclusion

-To find more about blogging in general, check our main blogging hub, as well as our guide on how to start a blog in 11 simple steps and our ecommerce blogging guide.
+For more on blogging, visit our main hub and our guide on how to start a blog in 11 simple steps.